TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 What should I write about, when I practise writing?

 I suppose— I write whatever's on my mind, so it turns into a sort of diary.
-Sometimes it's [personal](https://www.todepond.com/wikiblogarden/genocide/visibility/) and sometimes it's— Actually— It's always personal.
+Sometimes it's [personal](https://www.todepond.com/wikiblogarden/genocide/visibility/) and sometimes it's— Actually— It's always personal[^true-for-you].

 Some of my posts get a lot of [attention](https://www.todepond.com/wikiblogarden/london/cardboard/cutouts/) and some [don't](https://www.todepond.com/wikiblogarden/health/transition/in-slow-motion/).
 But that's not the point.
 Or is it?
 Is that the point?